 Subject access request

-Although the quickest and best way to obtain a copy of your report is from your Referrer, under the General Data Protection Regulation you can request a copy of your report directly from London Imaging Centre.
+Although the quickest and best way to obtain a copy of your report is from your referrer, under GDPR you can request a copy of your report directly from London Imaging Centre.
 You can do this by submitting a Subject Access Request.
 Please contact us to find out more.